 Charming Hanoi has a lot to offer a traveller, foodie, and adventurer.
 As with Saigon, Hanoi is also another hub for catapulting you to your next Vietnamese destination.
 It’s a good base for travelling to the north-eastern mountain region, such as Sapa or across the border and into China.

-You’ll see lively games of Tá Lả (Rumy-style game) and also Xiangqi (Chinese Chess) played throughout Vietnam but also on the streets of Hanoi, typically by a group of men; so engrossed are the players in the game that you can take multiple photos without these guys even looking up.
+You’ll see lively games of Tá Lả (Rumy-style game) and also Xiangqi (Chinese Chess) played throughout Vietnam but also on the streets of Hanoi, typically by a group of men.

 Money also changes hands freely, which is another reason for the concentration and fierce competition.